Customer stories

 “Any great eComm data tool must be both CEO and team friendly.”

-But he’s not simply referring to pretty dashboards and nice aesthetics.
-It’s about offering detailed filtering and drill-down capabilities through pre-built, well-thought-out transformations, enabling technical and non-technical operators to splice the data in whichever way they need to.
+He’s not simply referring to dashboards.
+It’s about filtering and drill-down through pre-built transformations, so technical and non-technical operators can answer questions without rebuilding the logic.

 Trial by fire